mattdesl/require-package-name/README.md

 #### `name = packageName(str)`

-Gets the name of a module for a require string like `'url'` or `'events/'`.
+Gets the name of a module for a require string like `'xtend'` from `'xtend/mutable.js'`.

 #### `base = packageName.base(str)`